tier4/driving_log_replayer/docs/scenario_format/index.en.md

 # Driving Log Replayer Scenario Format Definition

-This section describes the scenario format used in driving_log_replayer.
+This section describes the scenario format used in log_evaluator.

 ## Notes on the format